jon--lee/neuralpy/README.rst

 neuralpy
 --------

+Note: this is in a very early stage of development.
+The neural network calculates and trains fine, but there are many more features (and documentation) coming to make it more intuitive and more developer-friendly.
+Stay tuned and feel free to play around with it now.

 **neuralpy** is a neural network model written in python based on Michael Nielsen's neural networks and deep learning book.
 This package provides a simple yet powerful fully-connected multilayer neural network.
 Since, this is a multilayer feedforward neural network, it is a universal approximator (Hornik, Stinchcombe and White, 1989).
 Neural Networks can be used for a wide range of applications from image processing to time series prediction.